Bazaar

 The hurricane then made landfall south of Tampa Bay as a Category 3 at 8:30 p.m. on Oct.
 9.

-A flash flood emergency was issued Wednesday evening because of heavy rain in Pasco, Hillsborough and Polk Counties, including Lakeland, Winter Haven and Wesley Chapel.
-Rainfall totals in the area were estimated to be 8 to 12 inches.
+A pair of flash flood emergencies were issued ahead of landfall on October 9 because of heavy rain in Pinellas, Pasco, Hillsborough and Polk Counties, including Lakeland, Winter Haven and Wesley Chapel.

 St. Petersburg, Florida, reported more than five inches of rain in just one hour along with a gust to 90 mph in that hour.
 Parts of downtown Tampa and St. Petersburg flooded due to as much as 17 inches of rain.